JacksonIsaac/playtime/README.md

 Amazon wish lists, add items, track contributions, and aid staff in following up with donors.

-*We don't have a live site yet.
-Stay tuned!*

-The app would look something like the following.

 ![Playtime Project App](doc/playtime_app.png)

 ### About Ruby for Good